 An embedded system can be defined as an engineering artefact which involves computation subject to physical constraints.
 Physical constraints emanate from two types of interactions of computational processes.
 These are reaction to a physical environment and execution on a physical platform (Gupta et al., 2010).
 As such, the main physical constraints are reaction and execution constraints.
 Embedded systems comprise of the hardware, software, and the environment.
-Embedded system developers operate in a very difficult commercial and technical environment.
+Embedded system developers operate in a very difficult commercial and technical environment, especially when seeking engineering dissertation help.
 Projects are becoming increasingly complex and, thereby, hard to complete.
 On the other hand, competition in the market has intensified meaning that system developers have to constantly improve on their performance (Gerard et al., 2010).
 For instance, high-end mobile phones are currently being developed with sophisticated audio and video abilities and include PDA-style functionality.
 The traditional approach to embedded system development view cost, time, and quality as three vertices of a triangle.
 Normally, the traditional approach looks at optimizing any of the two vertices while focusing little on the third vertex.
 However, this approach has become increasingly untenable as system development needs to focus on all the three vertices (Broy et al., 2012).
 To achieve all the three vertices, there is need for disruptive changes in the way embedded systems are designed, developed, and tested.
 The need to achieve all the three vertices makes embedded system development to be challenging.

 Challenges of embedded system development in practice